WWitman/swagger-node-slack/README-blog2.md

 ### Try it!

-A nice thing about `swagger` projects is you can build and test them locally on the built-in HTTP server.
+A nice thing about `swagger` projects is that you can build and test them locally on the built-in HTTP server.
 Let's try out our Ticker-bot!

-Remember, with an Incoming WebHooks integration, the idea is to send a message FROM another service INTO a slack channel.
+>Remember, with an Incoming WebHooks integration, the idea is to send a message FROM another service INTO a slack channel.

 1. cd to the `swagger-node-slack` directory.
 2. If you haven't done so previously, execute this command to update the Node.js dependencies: